aaroncorona/Pooh-Bear-Game/README.md

 # Pooh-Bear-Game
-This is a snake style game plus added features with a Winnie the Pooh theme.
+This is a snake style game with added features and a Winnie the Pooh theme.